 The community survey found that the lack of time was one of the main barriers to participation.
+This is common in many communities, particularly adults who are faced with competing priorities.
 Activities that are convenient, accessible, affordable, and relevant - like drop-in activities - have proven to be popular.
-Across the Province, exercise and group fitness, skating, pickleball, and activities for pre-school children and caregivers have been on the rise.
+Across the Province, drop-in exercise and group fitness, skating, arts and crafts, pickleball, and activities for pre-school children and caregivers have been on the rise.
 Casual activities must continue to be emphasized and adapted to emerging trends.